Projecting Global Population to 2050 and Beyond

 Even small differences in the global fertility rate will have a significant impact on the trajectory of our global population.
 As demographers gain more accurate data from country reports, the projections are adjusted.
-For example, the 2012 Revision’s medium-variant projection had global population at an estimated 10.9 billion in 2100.
-The 2017 Revision has increased that medium-variant projection to 11.2 billion following the analysis of recent health and demographic surveys.
+For example, the 2017 Revision’s medium-variant projection had global population at an estimated 11.2 billion in 2100.
+The 2019 Revision has decreased that medium-variant projection to 10.9 billion following the analysis of recent health and demographic surveys.
 Because of the volatility of future projections, the United Nations utilizes probabilistic statistics to set the range of possible population outcomes rather than one exact number.
 Within each of the population projections there is an expected decline in fertility rates, but to what extent is still up for debate, as is the anticipated peak of our total global population.

 Population of the world – u.n. projections

 Under the assumption that the current global fertility rate of 2.5 will continue to decline and reach replacement level (2.1) by 2070, the United Nations projects the world’s population at 10.5 billion by the then.
 Though the fertility rate will decrease, total population itself is not expected to decline within this century because of a phenomenon known as “demographic momentum” as large generations of young people enter their reproductive years.
 This outcome has the highest statistical probability based on current census data and our understanding of fertility rate’s historical record.